Learning Confidence Ellipsoids and Applications to Robust Subspace Recovery: Introduction

 \paragraph{Bounding the volume approximation.} Eventually, once we have thrown out many outliers, on some iteration the dual will place less than \(\gamma d\) weight on outlier points.
-In this case, the dual solution $(w_i: i \in [n])$ is mostly supported on the inlier points i.e., the inlier points mostly on the boundary of the optimal solution.
+In this case, the dual solution $(w_i: i \in [n])$ is mostly supported on the inlier points i.e., on the boundary of the optimal solution, most of the points, by weight, are inliers.
 The main challenge is to prove that the volume of the enclosing ellipsoid in this iteration is a good approximation of the volume of \(E^\star\).

+\vnote{03/31 added w.r.t. reviewer feedback:} This is particularly tricky, because the SDP that we solve at this iteration is \emph{not a relaxation} of enclosing only the inliers.
+We must instead tie the cost of the SDP on this instance to the cost on a different instance that contains only the inliers.
+This is also challenging because we do not make {any assumptions} on the distribution of the inliers --- recall that the inliers are simply defined to be the points inside the optimal solution $E^\star$.
+This is different from the standard setting in robust estimation, where the algorithm exploits strong properties of the inliers such as isotropicity or even higher-order moment conditions, which can be algorithmically certified.

 A simple procedure allows us to assume that all of the points \(a_i\) are within a bounding ball of radius \(O(\beta)\), and that the minimum axis length of \(E^\star\) is at least \(1\).

-Essentially, we can throw away any points that are further away, as \(E^\star\) has condition number \(\beta\) and contained the inliers.
+\anote{12/22 added:} We remark that this rescaling is done once at the start of the algorithm before performing the iterative outlier removal procedure.
+Essentially, we can throw away any points that are very far from the majority of points, since $E^\star$ has condition number \(\le \beta\), so it cannot stretch too far from the majority of inliers.

 The following lemma is the crucial claim in the analysis and shows that the minimum enclosing ellipsoid in any iteration where the dual places at most $o(d)$ weight on outliers has small volume competitive with the optimal solution $E^\star$ (that encloses only the inliers).